chaoyiwang09/OCC-MLLM/occ-mllm-cot/README.md

 ## Overview

-MORE-MLLM is a cutting-edge framework for multi-modal large language model (MLLM) tasks, with a primary focus on 3D object reconstruction.
+OCC-MLLM-COT  is a cutting-edge framework for multi-modal large language model (MLLM) tasks, with a primary focus on 3D object reconstruction.
 This framework is built upon two foundational environments: [InternVL](https://github.com/OpenGVLab/InternVL) and [MOHO](https://github.com/ZhangCYG/MOHO).

 This repository provides instructions to:
 - Set up the required environments.